Why Mbappe's First Season Has Become Historically Elite

-Mbappe's xG of 14.2 through 23 matches means he is converting chances at a rate 12.7% above expectation.
-This overperformance of +1.8 goals places him in the 95th percentile among forwards in Europe's top five leagues.
-His shot conversion rate of 15.1% exceeds the La Liga average for centre-forwards (12.3%) by nearly three percentage points.
-More importantly, the trajectory is accelerating: in his first 13 matches, Mbappe scored 7 goals from an xG of 8.4 (underperforming by -1.4).
-Since January, he has scored 9 goals from an xG of 5.8, an extraordinary overperformance of +3.2 that speaks to renewed confidence and tactical clarity.
-The question is no longer whether Mbappe can succeed at Real Madrid but rather how high the ceiling truly is once the system is fully optimized around his movement patterns and finishing instincts.
+Mbappe's xG of 19.6 through 29 matches means he is converting chances at a rate 22.4% above expectation.
+This overperformance of +4.4 goals places him in the 99th percentile among forwards in Europe's top five leagues.
+His shot conversion rate of 19.7% exceeds the La Liga average for centre-forwards (12.3%) by more than seven percentage points.
+Most telling is the second-half trajectory: in his first 13 matches Mbappe scored 7 goals from 8.4 xG (-1.4 underperformance).
+In his subsequent 16 matches he has scored 17 goals from 11.2 xG, an extraordinary +5.8 overperformance that ranks as the largest second-half xG outperformance by any La Liga player since 2017.
+The question is no longer whether Mbappe can succeed at Real Madrid but whether he can also clinch the Ballon d'Or alongside the Pichichi.

 How Does Mbappe Compare to Ronaldo's First Season at Real Madrid?